+Benefit Description You pay

+Organ/tissue transplants (cont.)
+High Option

+- Advanced Hodgkin's lymphoma \$35 per specialist visit

+- Advanced non-Hodgkin's lymphoma Nothing for the surgery.
+See section 5(c)

-Benefit Description You pay Organ/tissue transplants (cont.)
-High Option Aggressive non-Hodgkin lymphomas (Mantle Cell lymphoma, adult T-cell leukemia/lymphoma, peripheral T-cell lymphomas and aggressive Dendritic Cell neoplasms) Breast cancer \$35 per specialist visit Nothing for the surgery.
-See section 5(c) for facility charges.
-Childhood rhabdomyosarcoma Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) Chronic myelogenous leukemia Early stage (indolent or non-advanced) small cell lymphocytic lymphoma Epithelial ovarian cancer Mantle Cell (Non-Hodgkin lymphoma) Multiple sclerosis Scleroderma Scleroderma-SSc (severe, progressive) Small cell lung cancer Systemic lupus erythematosus Systemic sclerosis National Transplant Program (NTP) - Transplants which are non- experimental or non-investigational are a covered benefit.
+- Aggressive non-Hodgkin lymphomas (Mantle Cell lymphoma, adult T- cell leukemia/lymphoma, peripheral T-cell lymphomas and aggressive Dendritic Cell neoplasms) for facility charges.

+- Breast cancer

+- Childhood rhabdomyosarcoma

+- Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

+- Chronic myelogenous leukemia

+- Early stage (indolent or non-advanced) small cell lymphocytic lymphoma

+- Epithelial ovarian cancer

+- Mantle Cell (Non-Hodgkin lymphoma)

+- Multiple sclerosis

+- Scleroderma

+- Scleroderma-SSc (severe, progressive)

+- Small cell lung cancer

+- Systemic lupus erythematosus

+- Systemic sclerosis

+• National Transplant Program (NTP) - Transplants which are non- experimental or non-investigational are a covered benefit.
 Covered transplants must be ordered by your primary care doctor and plan specialist physician and approved by our medical director in advance of the surgery.
 The transplant must be performed at hospitals (Institutes of Excellence) specifically approved and designated by us to perform these procedures.
 A transplant is non-experimental and non-investigational when we have determined, in our sole discretion, that the medical community has generally accepted the procedure as appropriate treatment for your specific condition.
 Coverage for a transplant where you are the recipient includes coverage for the medical and surgical expenses of a live donor, to the extent these services are not covered by another plan or program.

 Note: Transplants must be performed at hospital designated as Institutes of Excellence (IOE).
 Hospitals in our network, but not designated as an IOE hospital will not be covered.

 Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
 We cover donor testing for the actual solid organ donor or up to four allogenic bone marrow/stem cell transplant donors in addition to the testing of family members.

-Clinical trials must meet the following criteria: \$35 per specialist visit A. The member has a current diagnosis that will most likely cause death within one year or less despite therapy with currently accepted treatment; or the member has a diagnosis of cancer; AND Nothing for the surgery.
+Clinical trials must meet the following criteria: \$35 per specialist visit

+A. The member has a current diagnosis that will most likely cause death within one year or less despite therapy with currently accepted treatment; or the member has a diagnosis of cancer; AND Nothing for the surgery.
 See section 5(c) for facility charges.

-B. All of the following criteria must be met: 1.
-Standard therapies have not been effective in treating the member or would not be medically appropriate; and
+B. All of the following criteria must be met: